 • JAKOB MAMMEL (28 Jan 1571/72 - 01 Oct 1617) married AGATA WIDMAYER (b.
 16 Nov 1571).
 They had a son, JAKOB MAMMEL II (23 Apr 1611 - 05 Dec 1689) who married KATHARINA SCHERER (b.
 16 July in Kuppingen).

 Jakob and Katharina had a son, JAKOB MAMMEL III (09 Sep 1642 - 24 Jun 1706).
-This Jakob was a farmer, legal advisor and justiciary.
+This Jakob was a farmer like all Mammels, but also a legal advisor and justiciary.
 He married MARIA WAYHING, who was born on the 12th of May, 1647, in Unteröchelsbrou.

 Jakob III and Maria had three children: